neurogenetics/LRRK2_conditional_v3/README.md

 Path to working folder: /data/LNG/Julie/Julie_LRRK2_Condi

-Path to IPDGC genetics data: /data/LNG/CORNELIS_TEMP/PD_FINAL_PLINK_2018/HARDCALLS_PD_september_2018_no_cousins.bim/bed/fam This data is filtered for a lot of things... check https://github.com/neurogenetics/GWAS-pipeline for more details plus variants are filtered for a very conservative R2 > 0.8 and data is filtered for relatedness in the full dataset for pihat < 0.125
+Path to IPDGC genetics data: /data/LNG/CORNELIS_TEMP/PD_FINAL_PLINK_2018/HARDCALLS_PD_september_2018_no_cousins.bim/bed/fam This data is filtered for a lot of things...
+	...check https://github.com/neurogenetics/GWAS-pipeline for more details plus variants are filtered for a very conservative R2 > 0.8 and data is filtered for relatedness in the full dataset for pihat < 0.125

 Variants of interest:
 LRRK2 G2019S => hg19 12:40734202:G:A
 rs76904798 => hg19 12:40614434:C:T

+cd /data/LNG/Julie/Julie_LRRK2_Condi
 module load plink

 # simple test
 plink --bfile /data/LNG/CORNELIS_TEMP/PD_FINAL_PLINK_2018/HARDCALLS_PD_september_2018_no_cousins --snps 12:40734202,12:40614434 --assoc --out test
 # Among remaining phenotypes, 21478 are cases and 24388 are controls.